-I did the 3 days potty training method with my daughter this past weekend.
+I did the 3 days potty training method with my daughter.
 I must say, it was quite an experience and at the beginning, i was wondering what i got myself into.
 If you have not heard about the 3-day potty training method, you need to find out about it.
 My daughter is currently 2 years and 6 months old so i figured it was a perfect time to start.
 Her daycare usually takes them to the potty and so do i while she is home.
 However, she never actually went, she just sat on it lol.
 When i initially heard about this potty training method, i did not believe it was actually possible.
 But i decided to look more into it and find out more potty training tips to help me out.
 The great news is, it was successful, she got to class the next day and had no accidents at all.
 It has been 3 days after and still no accidents.
 I am so proud of her.
 So here we go, what to expect from the 3-day potty training in terms of our role as mothers.

 First, how does the 3-day potty training work and what can you expect?